zrqrz/dropbox-hackathon/README.md

-This is dropbox hackathon project backend!
+This is dropbox hackathon project repo!